Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Experimental Comparison between Faster R-CNN , YOLOv3, and YOLOv4

-\subsubsection{\textbf{Effect of the learning rate}}
+\subsubsection{{{Effect of the Learning Rate}}}

-In order to measure the sensitivity of each algorithm to the learning rate hyperparameter, we conducted additional experiments with different values of learning rates (10\textsuperscript{-5}, 10\textsuperscript{-4}, 10\textsuperscript{-3}, and 10\textsuperscript{-2}) for each of the main algorithms (Faster R-CNN with Inception-v2, Faster R-CNN with Resnet 50, and YOLOv3 with input size 416x416), on each of the two datasets.
-Figure \ref{fig:AP_lr} shows a high sensitivity of the AP (measured on the validation dataset) to the learning rate value chosen during training.
-A learning rate of 10\textsuperscript{-3} yields the best performance in most cases, except for Inception-v2 on Stanford dataset, for which a lower learning rate (10\textsuperscript{-4} or even 10\textsuperscript{-5}) shows better results.
-A learning rate of 10\textsuperscript{-2} gives poor results in all cases except for Resnet50 on the PSU dataset.
-A learning rate of 10\textsuperscript{-1} have also been tested, but it led to a divergent loss.
+{In order to measure the sensitivity of each algorithm to the learning rate hyperparameter, we conducted additional experiments with different values of learning rates (10\textsuperscript{$-$5}, 10\textsuperscript{$-$4}, 10\textsuperscript{$-$3}, and 10\textsuperscript{$-$2}) for each of the main algorithms (Faster R-CNN with Inception-v2, Faster R-CNN with Resnet 50, and YOLOv3 {and YOLOv4 both} with input size 416 $\times$ 416), on each of the two datasets.
+Figure~\ref{fig:AP_lr} shows a high sensitivity of the AP (measured on the validation dataset) to the learning rate value chosen during training, {except for YOLOv4, which benefits from the cosine annealing scheduler described in Section~\ref{section-yolo-v4}}.
+A learning rate of 10\textsuperscript{$-$3} yields the best performance in most cases, except that, {on the Stanford dataset, Faster R-CNN, with Inception-v2, and YOLOv4 show better results at lower learning rates (10\textsuperscript{$-$4} and 10\textsuperscript{$-$5} respectively)}.
+A learning rate of 10\textsuperscript{$-$2} gives poor results in all cases except {for YOLOv4 on both datasets, and }for Resnet50 on the PSU dataset.
+A learning rate of 10\textsuperscript{$-$1} was also tested, but it led to a divergent loss.
 These results highlight the importance of trying different values of learning rates when comparing the performance of object detection algorithms.
-The results showin in Figure \ref{fig:AP_lr} confirm the better performance of YOLOv3 and Faster R-CNN respectively on PSU and Stanford datasets, when the learning rate is well chosen.
+The results shown in Figure~\ref{fig:AP_lr} confirm the better performance of {YOLOv4/}YOLOv3 and Faster R-CNN, respectively, on the PSU and Stanford datasets, when the learning rate is well chosen.}

-\subsubsection{\textbf{Effect of the anchor scales}}
+\subsubsection{{{Effect of the Anchor Scales}}}